stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard-part-2.md

 which means that I need a I2C cable to drive the right hand display, and the arduino connected to the right hand matrix.

-But let's start small.
-The first step is to create a small 2x2 matrix and have arduino push out i2c data for the scan codes.

 # The arduino

 To control a 8x8 matrix I will need 16 pins.
 Plus, I will need some pins to